JacksonBates/blog/_posts/2020-11-15-reading-time.md

 permalink: /reading-time
 date: 2020-11-15 23:30:00 +1100
 tags: [tips]
+description: A simple code snippet that can be added to Jekyll sites to calculate a rough reading time estimate and add it to the post pages
 ---

 One of the resonably simple things I've wanted to add for a while is an estimated reading time note on all my blog posts.